 - Data mining is introduced through Rattle in the new book, Data Mining with Rattle and R: The Art of Excavating Data for Knowledge Discovery (Use R), published 2011 by Springer-Verlag (DOI: 10.1007/978-1-4419-9890-3).

 - An extended in-progress version of the book (consisting of early drafts for the chapters published as above) is freely available as an open source book, The Data Mining Desktop Survival Guide (ISBN 0-9757109-2-3) The books simply explain the otherwise complex algorithms and concepts of data mining, with examples to illustrate each algorithm using the statistical language R. The book is being written by Dr Graham Williams, based on his 20 years research and consulting experience in machine learning and data mining.
-An electronic PDF version is available for a small fee from Togaware ($40 to help defray costs and ongoing development);

 - The Data Mining Software Repository makes available a collection of free (as in libre) open source software tools for data mining